 Europeana Art is a thematic collection that brings together artworks from institutions across Europe, including paintings, drawings, and prints.
 It is supported by an external Advisory Board.
 Europeana Art features a variety of regularly updated editorial content, including blog posts, online exhibitions, and highlighted collections.
 Europeana Art editorial activity is focussed around thematic campaigns (‘seasons’) which promote high-quality art from partners across Europe.
 The purpose of seasons is to encourage partner collaboration and inspire audience engagement.

-Europeana Fashion showcases hundreds of thousands of records from more than 30 institutions across Europe, including historical dresses, accessories and catwalk photographs.
-It is managed by the Europeana Fashion International Association.
+Europeana Fashion showcases hundreds of thousands of records from 40 institutions across Europe, including historical dresses, accessories and catwalk photographs.
+It is managed by the Europeana Fashion Heritage Association.
 It features curated editorial content through blog posts, online exhibitions and highlighted content.
 Its dedicated landing page design focuses on promoting editorial content and encouraging audiences to browse content (with less focus on searching).
 Specific fashion-related facets (such as designer, item type, technique) help people filter their searches to find specific content.
 A date filter allows people to narrow searches to find content relating to time periods.

 Europeana Music is a thematic collection of more than 250,000 music-related resources from around Europe, including music recordings, pieces of sheet music, musical instruments and more.
 Europeana Music features curated editorial content through blog posts, online exhibitions, and content highlights.
 Managed initially by the Europeana Sounds consortium, editorial plans for Europeana Music are arranged in a calendar and rotated by member organizations on a monthly basis.
 Under the banner of Europeana Sounds, the Europeana Radio project was developed giving people a way to discover and listen to the music from Europeana Music.